Homemade Chocolate Profiteroles Recipe

 • Bread Flour – Bread flour is a high protein flour that is often used for making crusty, chewy breads.
 I use it in this recipe because it helps the profiteroles rise in a nice ball shape while still being light in texture.
 Surprisingly, it doesnโ€™t cause them to be chewy.
 If you donโ€™t have bread flour, you can use all-purpose flour (plain flour) instead.

-• Eggs – I used large eggs.
+• Eggs – I used large eggs that measure 55g each out of the shell..
 Make sure the eggs are at room temperature.

 • Powdered sugar – to dust on top of your profiteroles before baking to give them a nice deep golden color and even rise.